Not Another Newsletter!

 O.K., I Lied

 I did go on one quasi-vacation this summer.
-The reason I don’t count our family trip to Maine (that's my brother in the pic) as a vacay is because it was also a research trip for my next book, the revision of which I just turned in.
+The reason I don't count our family trip to Maine for my mom's birthday as a true vacay is because it was also a research trip for my next novel, the revision of which I just turned in.
 (Cue the hurrahs!
 Cue the whining!
 Editing is sooo hard).

 A Giveaway for Historical Fiction Fans!